CatarinaGamboa/latte-vscode/README.md

 #### Example
-Here is an example of Java classes using Latte.
+Here is an example of Java classes using the annotations with comments explaining the different steps of type checking of the permissions in relation to aliasing.

 ```java
 class Node {